richard-austin/security-cam/DEVELOPMENT.md

 * Node: 18.20.4
 * Package Manager: npm 10.7.0
 * openjdk version "21.0.5" 2024-01-16
-* Gradle 8.10.2
+* Gradle 8.11.1
 * Python 3.12.3

-*To perform a Gradle build, only openjdk and git need to be installed as the other tools are specified as plugins for the gradle build.
+*To perform a Gradle build, only openjdk and git need to be installed as the other tools are specified as plugins in Gradle.
 The project structure should be a git repository, as the version number generation uses information from git about the repo.
 To do further development work on the project, you may